ThayPedroso/finance/README.md

  Project to simulate buy/sell shares

 Credits:
- Authentication code was based in Rocketseat authentication code
+ Authentication code was based in WebDevSimplified authentication code